 Smith Environmental has relocated the on-site prairie dog colony.
-Additional prairie dog relocation may be required prior to construction in 2019.
+Additional prairie dog relocation will be required prior to construction in 2019.

-Muller Engineering, Inc. is working on the the design of pedestrian bridge over the BNSF railroad.
-The design is expected to be completed by the end of February 2019.
 Staff is coordinating with the BNSF Railroad for approval of the crossing and a construction and maintenance agreement.
 BNSF has reviewed and commented on the 30% design plans in June 2018.
 Muller Engineering submitted 90% design plans to BNSF in December 2018.
 Staff held a final design meeting with Muller Engineering on February 1, 2019.
 The project is awaiting final comments from BNSF to complete the final design.

-Pending BNSF approval, Staff anticipates presenting an award agreement to Council in early 2019, and if approved, construction could begin in spring/summer 2019.
+Pending BNSF approval, staff anticipates presenting an award agreement to Council in Spring 2019, and if approved, construction could begin in summer 2019.

 Plans were submitted to BNSF in May 2018 as part of the BNSF approval process.
 Staff met to discuss options for the trail crossing at Industrial Lane.

 A project presentation was provided to Open Space and Trails Committee (OSTAC) in February 2018, and again in April 2018, providing information on the project design and details about the trail crossing at Industrial Lane.